Cubical model categories and quasi-categories: From quasi-categories to enriched categories

 \begin{lemma} If a Reedy cofibrant replacement $F$ of the cosimplicial $\catE$-category $n \mapsto [n]$ is homotopy coherent, then all its Reedy cofibrant replacements are homotopy coherent. \end{lemma}

-\begin{proof} Let $G$ be a cofibrant replacement of $[-]$.
-Then, let us consider the following factorisation in the Reedy model category of cosimplicial $\catE$-categories
+\begin{proof} Let us suppose that $F$ is homotopy coherent.
+Let $G$ be a cofibrant replacement of $[-]$.
+Then $G_!$ preserves cofibrations by Lemma \ref{lemma:simpreedy}.
+Thus it suffices to show that $G_!$ preserves weak equivalences.
+Let us consider the following factorisation in the Reedy model category of cosimplicial $\catE$-categories

 Since $F$ and $G$ are cofibrant, then, the morphisms $F \to G'$ and $G \to G'$ are both acyclic cofibrations for the Reedy model structure.
-Let $f: X \to Y$ be a morphism of simplicial sets which is a weak equivalence for the Joyal model structure.
-Consider the following diagram

-Since $F$ is homotopy coherent, then the left vertical arrow is a weak equivalence of $\catE$-enriched categories.
-By Lemma \ref{lemma:simpreedy}, all the horizontal arrows are weak equivalences.
-So, by the 2-out-of-3 rule, the middle vertical arrow and then the right vertical arrow are weak equivalences.
-So $G$ is homotopy coherent. \end{proof}
+Thus, by Lemma \ref{lemma:simpreedy} for any simplicial set $X$, the two maps $F_!(X) \to G'_!(X) \leftarrow G_!(X)$ are weak equivalences.
+Subsequently, for any Joyal weak equivalence of simplicial sets $f: X \to Y$, $F_!(f)$ is a weak equivalence if and only if $G'_!(f)$ is a weak equivalence if and only if $G_!(f)$ is a weak equivalence.
+To conclude, since $F_!$ preserves weak equivalences, then $G_!$ preserves weak equivalences. \end{proof}